Andrew Sopko

 Andrew Philip Sopko (born August 7, 1994) is an American former professional baseball pitcher.

-Career
+Amateur career

 Sopko attended Loyola Sacred Heart High School in Missoula, Montana.
 He played basketball at Loyola Sacred Heart, but Montana does not have high school baseball, so he played American Legion Baseball for the Missoula Mavericks.
 Sopko committed to attend Gonzaga University to play college baseball for the Gonzaga Bulldogs.
 The San Diego Padres selected him in the 14th round, with the 435th overall selection, of the 2012 Major League Baseball draft.
 He opted not to sign, and enrolled at Gonzaga.
 In 2014, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.